Tex Irvin

-Cecil Paul "Tex" Irvin (October 9, 1906 – February 11, 1978), also nicknamed "Honk", was an American professional football tackle who played five seasons in the National Football League (NFL) with the Providence Steam Roller and New York Giants.
+Cecil Paul "Tex" Irvin (October 9, 1906 – February 11, 1978), also nicknamed "Honk", was an American professional football player who was a tackle for five seasons in the National Football League (NFL) with the Providence Steam Roller and New York Giants.
 He first enrolled at the Schreiner Institute before transferring to Davis & Elkins College.

 Early life

 Irvin first played high school football for the De Leon High School Bearcats for one year.
 He then played for the Stamford High School Bulldogs for one year.
 He played his final two years of high school football for the Cisco High School Lobos.

 College career

 Irvin first played college football in 1926 at the Schreiner Institute.

 Irvin then transferred to play four years as a tackle and fullback for the Davis & Elkins Senators of Davis & Elkins College.
 He earned All-American honors in 1929.
 He graduated from Davis & Elkins College in 1931.

 Professional career

 Irvin played in ten games, starting nine, for the Providence Steam Roller during the 1931 season.
 He played in 46 games, starting 20, for the New York Giants from 1932 to 1935.